Software

 bmm is an R package I co-develop with Ven Popov for fitting cognitive measurement models in a hierarchical Bayesian framework.
 It builds on brms and Stan, and uses the same formula syntax.
 If you know brms, you already know most of how bmm works.

-The current focus is measurement models for working memory. bmm implements different measurement models all in one place, providing a flexible and user-friendly interface for Bayesian hierarchical mixture models and related cognitive measurement models.
+The current focus is measurement models for working memory. bmm implements multiple measurement models in one place, with a consistent interface across model families.

 Install